-Requests for further pre-financing have to be accepted as long as 70% of the immediately preceding installment has been subject to legal commitment (and 100% of the previous ones).
-Whether there is a co-financing rate stated in the Special Conditions of the delegation agreement (option in old agreements only) or not, each further installment is released without regarding other donors' contributions3.
+Requests for further pre-financing have to be accepted (as long as 70% of the immediately preceding installment has been subject to legal commitment (and 100% of the previous ones).
+Whether there is a co-financing rate stated in the Special Conditions of the delegation agreement (option in old agreements only) or not, each further installment is released without regarding other donors' contributions.
 No virtual percentages shall be used.

-It is recommended to state in the delegation agreement the EU contribution installments for each 12 months period of activity.
 If such amounts have not been included, all payment requests should be met.
 The only existing limits are then the maximum amount of the EU contribution and the amount reserved for final payment.
 In either case it is assumed that EU resources are committed first.